Santiago Bernabéu

-Santiago Bernabéu de Yeste (/es/; 8 June 1895 – 2 June 1978) was a Spanish footballer who played for Real Madrid as a forward.
+Santiago Bernabéu de Yeste (/es/; 8 June 1895 – 2 June 1978) was a Spanish football player, coach, and administrator who played for Real Madrid as a forward, later serving as the club's manager and then president.
 He is widely regarded as one of the most important figures in the history of Real Madrid, having served as its president for 34 years and 264 days, from 11 September 1943 until his death on 2 June 1978.

 Under Bernabéu's leadership, Real Madrid became a dominant team both on national and international level, with its influence stretching beyond the football pitch.
 The club's current stadium is named in his honour.

 Early years and career

 Bernabéu was born in San Sebastián street, Almansa in the province of Albacete, Spain; where his family lived.

 His family moved to Madrid when he was very young, and Bernabéu himself joined the Real Madrid junior ranks in 1909 at age 14, after being a regular spectator at their matches for years.
 Bernabéu wore the captain's armband for years.
-In 1920, Santiago Bernabéu withdrew from Real Madrid and went on to join their city rival Atlético Madrid, with whom he would only play one game.
-In 1921, he returned to Real Madrid, playing as a striker before retiring from playing in 1926.
+In 1920, Santiago Bernabéu withdrew from Real Madrid and joined their city rival Atlético Madrid, with whom he would only play one game.
+In 1921, he returned to Real Madrid, playing as a striker before retiring from playing in 1927.
 He continued to be associated with the club until 1935, first as manager of the first team, then as a director and later becoming assistant manager.